Get in touch

 8. Expiry dates and period after opening dates

 Several reports highlighted services were not adding expiry dates to topical or liquid medicines when opened or still using these medicines after their period after opening date has passed (in one case, a medicine was still being used a year out of date).
+Read our update article on expiry dates here.

 9. Temperature monitoring

 In several reports inspectors found no trigger for action when temperatures exceeded safe storage ranges, in rooms or fridges.
 One report showed fridge temperatures exceeding maximum temperatures on several occasions with no action taken.
 Some services were not always carrying out fridge checks daily.
-In one case, no fridge temperature checks were carried out at all.
+In one case, no fridge temperature checks were carried out at all. (click here to download our fridge monitoring form for free)

 10. Time sensitive medications